Lucretia: In literature and music

+American thrash metal band Megadeth used the name Lucretia as the title for the sixth track on their 1990 release Rust In Peace.
+The song doesn’t have a direct connection to the story of Lucretia, rather Lucretia acting as a muse for Megadeth frontman Dave Mustaine reaching sobriety after a heavy drug and alcohol addiction during the 1980s.

 Subject in art

 Since the Renaissance, the suicide of Lucretia has been an enduring subject for visual artists, including Titian, Rembrandt, Dürer, Raphael, Botticelli, Jörg Breu the Elder, Johannes Moreelse, Artemisia Gentileschi, Damià Campeny, Eduardo Rosales, Lucas Cranach the Elder, and others.
-Most commonly, either the moment of the rape is shown or Lucretia is shown alone at the moment of her suicide.
+Most commonly, either the moment of the rape is shown, or Lucretia is shown alone at the moment of her suicide.
 In either situation, her clothing is loosened or absent, while Tarquin is normally clothed.

 The subject was one of a group showing women from legend or the Bible who were either powerless, such as Susanna and Verginia, or only able to escape their situations by suicide, such as Dido of Carthage and Lucretia.
 These formed a counterpoint to, or sub-group of, the set of subjects known as the Power of Women, showing female violence against, or domination of, men.
 These were often depicted by the same artists, and especially popular in Northern Renaissance art.
 The story of Esther lay somewhere between these two extremes.

 The subject of Lucretia spinning with her ladies, is sometimes depicted, as in a series of four engravings of her story by Hendrick Goltzius, which also includes a banquet.